dtarudji/SOA12cUpgrade/soacs300.md

 ## Introduction

-This is the third and final lab that is part of the **SOACS** workshop.
+This is the lab that is part of the **SOACS** workshop.

-In this lab, you will deploy the **`ValidatePayment`** composite from JDeveloper directly to SOACS and test it.
+In this lab, you will deploy the **`ValidatePayment`** composite from JDeveloper directly to SOACS on OCI and test it.

 ## Objectives